Updated: Jul 6, 2022

 Now it’s your turn are you ready to release insecurity and Imposter Syndrome to Embrace You.
 How are you going to Embrace You?

-If you are ready to release obsessing over the scale, insecurity and self-sabotage to embrace freedom and confidence on your weight and wellness journey, Embrace You Weight and Wellness is currently accepting new Embracers till 7/7.
-Schedule your complimentary consultation today to start your journey to Embrace You.
+Are you are ready to release obsessing over the scale, insecurity and self-sabotage to embrace freedom and confidence on your weight and wellness journey?
+Take the free Embrace You Clarity Quiz to connect with tools to help you live diet-free, health, & happy.

 For information on Dr. Sylvia Bollie’s upcoming book “Embrace You: Your Guide to Transforming Weight Loss Misconceptions Into Lasting Wellness” see www.embraceyoubook.com